7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 It’s relevant when:

-• Updating token offering documents or platform terms
+• Updating the token offering documents or platform terms

 • Entering new markets or jurisdictions